 Sr. Teresa Ryden RSCJ, originally from Liverpool, United Kingdom, joined the Society in 1994 and is currently the Treasurer, Secretary and Archivist of the District of Indonesia, where she has been since 2014.
-Previously she worked as an assistant in the Finance Office of the Province of England-Wales.
+Previously she worked as an assistant in the Finance Office of the Province of En- Office of the Province of England-Wales.

 Erick Odmark, from San Francisco, California, in the United States.
 He is a management consultant who advises a wide range of non-profit institutions, families, and investment firms on issues related to governance, strategy, and investments.
 For the past 18 years, he has run his own firm and he previously worked at Bain & Company and Pricewaterhouse Coopers.
 The Society of the Sacred Heart has long used his services.
 Simone Mazza, from Rome, Italy, is certified as a CPA and statutory auditor.
 He has been working for the Society of the Sacred Heart since 2017 as CFO of the Province of Italy.
 Since 2022, he has also worked with the Generalate, overseeing the accounting of the Society of the Sacred Heart and the Duchesne Fund.
-Previously, he worked at accounting and consulting firms, and co-founded a consulting firm specializing in strategic financial planning and debt restructuring.
-He is currently on the board of auditors at a number of charitable organizations in Rome.
+Previously, he worked at accounting and consulting firms, and co-founded

 Sr. Georgina Zubiría RSCJ is a professor and theologian from Mexico.
-She is currently serving as Treasurer General of the Society of the Sacred Heart.
+She is currently serving as of the Sacred Heart.
 Previously she has served in various leadership, administrative and financial positions, combining them with theological and educational activities, including that of Provincial of Mexico.
 Treasurer of the Province on two occasions, Director of the Center for Theological Studies of the Conference of Religious of Mexico and member of the theological team of the Latin American Conference of Religious.